Émile Cottin

 Louis Émile Cottin (14 March 1896 – 8 October 1936, nicknamed "Milou") was a French militant anarchist who is best known for the attempted assassination of Georges Clemenceau.

 Early life

 Cottin was born to a working-class family in Creil, France on 14 March 1896, and raised in Compiègne.
 He found vocation as a cabinet-maker.
-He had two children, a boy and a girl.

 As a young man he became interested in anarchism, and in 1915 he met French anarchists Émile Armand, Pierre Chardon, Sébastien Faure, Louis Lecoin and the Spanish anarchist Buenaventura Durruti, with whom he would remain close friends throughout his life.

 In May 1918, he witnessed municipal guards open fire on striking workers at an aviation factory, which he saw as an affront to his anarchist principles.
 At anarchist gatherings Prime Minister Georges Clemenceau was frequently blamed for breaking the strike, and Cottin decided to kill him.

 Assassination attempt

 On 19 February 1919, Cottin fired on then Prime Minister of France Georges Clemenceau several times as he was leaving his house on rue Franklin in Paris to attend a meeting with Edward M. House and Arthur Balfour at the Hôtel de Crillon.
 He hit Clemenceau once, but the bullet missed his vital organs, and the Prime Minister survived.
 The bullet proved too close to his heart to admit surgery, however, and it remained in Clemenceau's body until he died from unrelated causes in 1929.

 Cottin was seized by the crowd following Clemenceau's procession and nearly lynched.